-Fill in the blanks

-1) refers to Money lent for 15 days or more in the Inter Bank Market.
+Fil l in the blanks 1) refers to Money lent for 15 days or more in the Inter Bank Market.
 2) is also participants of call money market and they can repay the loan on request.
-3) and its establishment is a major step towards developing a secondary market for money instruments.
+3) is the apex body in the Indian money market and its establishment is a major step towards developing a secondary market for money instruments.
 4) The initial paid up capital of DFHI is Rs

-Match the following.
+5) Match the following.